avalokkumar/developer-notes/security_vulnerabilities.md

 3. Taking advantage of hardware or software bugs, such as branch prediction, speculative execution or memory caching.

-#### To prevent buffer overflow attacks, it's important to follow secure coding practices and to implement several mitigation techniques, including:
+#### To prevent buffer overflow attacks, please follow secure coding practices and to implement several mitigation techniques, including:

 1. Input validation: Ensure that all input data is validated and sanitized before being processed by an application.
 This can prevent malicious input data from being accepted by the application.